Home → Maine State Library Special Collections

 There continues to be much interest in the origin of the name of our state, a likely reason being the fact that there is no one, definitive answer.

 The State Library has several hundred manuscripts, including Maine history, biography, personal papers, genealogies, and diaries.
 The majority of the manuscripts are listed in the library catalog.
 They may be examined in the library.
+The Library plans to digitize these manuscripts as time allows.
+Completed items will be housed in Digital Maine If you are interested in a specific document please contact the library to see if it can be digitized.

 The map collection includes state, county, city and town, regional, and special maps of Maine.
 Among these are an 1802 map of Maine by Osgood Carleton, the Moses Greenleaf (1777-1834) maps of Maine, maps of counties circa 1860, and a set of maps of the Northeastern Boundary controversy.
 Maps in the collection may be found in the library catalog.
+A digital repository of the maps is being created at Digital Maine

 Daniel Alfred Sanborn, a surveyor from Somerville, Mass., began producing fire insurance maps in 1867.
 Eventually the company produced maps covering approximately 12,000 U.S. towns and cities.
 We are fortunate to have these detailed, diagrammatic maps of select towns and cities in Maine on microfilm, from 1878 up to the mid-1900s.
 Buildings are outlined with windows and doors, type of construction and purpose, street names, property boundaries and features, proximity to fire hydrants, etc. These maps are useful for historical research, particularly genealogy and urban planning.
 A more specific guide is available at the Reference Desk.